moroz/hatarake/app/views/pages/tos.en.html.md

 2. The Owner reserves the right to cease providing any of the services or launch new ones.

-3. Any attempt to break into the Website, break passwords or codes or use them in any manner that violates the Terms of Service, will result in legal consequences.
+3. Any attempt to break into the Website, break passwords or codes or use them in any manner that violates the Terms of Service will result in legal consequences.

 4. The Owner reserves the right to modify the Terms of Service without prior notice.
 The up-to-date version of the Terms of Service will be published on the Website every time.